Collaborative Divorce in California

 Financially, because the collaborative process involves less time and less people, it is far more cost-effective than a trial.
 As one of the premier family law firms in San Diego, we are always looking for ways to achieve the best results for the lowest burden.
 Collaborative divorce is one of the ways we achieve that.

-Contact us for a reduced rate, flat fee consultation for $95 !
-If you are interested in how collaborative divorce could be used in your situation, call our San Diego collaborative divorce lawyers today to understand your case better and equip yourself with legal counsel.
+Contact us for a reduced rate, flat fee consultation for $95!
+Call our San Diego collaborative divorce lawyers today to understand your options and to equip yourself with legal counsel.